Enumerative and Distributional Results for $d$-combining Tree-Child Networks: Introduction and Results

 where $a_1=-2.33810741\ldots$ is the largest root of the Airy function of the first kind, defined as the unique function $\Ai(z)$ satisfying $\Ai''(z) = z \Ai(z)$ such that $\lim_{z \to \infty} \Ai(z)=0$, and

 \end{thm}

 The first few specific values of the asymptotic parameters $\alpha(d)$, $\beta(d)$, and $\gamma(d)$ are shown Table~\ref{tab:gen-tc-max-k}.
 Also, by performing a finer analysis for $k$ close to $n$, we obtain the following distributional result for the number of reticulation nodes.
-(In the case $d\geq 3$, the above mentioned encoding will again play an important role in the proof; the case $d=2$ will need a different treatment.)
+(In the case $d\geq 3$, the above mentioned encoding again plays an important role in the proof; the case $d=2$ needs a different treatment.)

 \begin{thm} Let $T_n^{(d)}$ be the number of reticulation nodes of a $d$-combining tree-child network picked uniformly at random from the set of all $d$-combining tree-child networks with $n$ leaves.
 Then, we have the following limit behavior of $T_n^{(d)}$.